 If you set these fields too low, you may not be able to communicate with the device at all-even through PAC Manager-to fix the settings.
-Then you would have to reset the controller to factory defaults.
+Then you would have to reset the controller or I/O unit to factory defaults.